FelipeFerreira13/mobile_robotics_solutions/README.md

 The project can be installed through VIPM using the file **felipe_ferreira_lib_mobile_robotics_solutions-x.x.x.x.vip**

+The Library Tutorial can be found here: http://www.youtube.com/@FelipeFerreira-jt5ci

 ## CONTACT
 If you need support or have any suggestions or proposals please let me know: